opencomputeproject/onie/docs/developers/contributing.rst

 -------------------------------

 The description is somewhat informal, but captures the spirit of the effort.
-It is based on how other projects (Linux Kernel and U-Boot for example) manage.
+It is based on how other projects (Linux kernel and U-Boot, for example) manage.

 Please read `The Lifecycle of a Patch
 <http://www.linuxfoundation.org/content/22-lifecycle-patch>`_.

 Here is how git "open source" development works.
-Everything I write below you could (mostly) replace the word "ONIE" with "Linux Kernel".
+For nearly everything written below, you could replace the word "ONIE" with "Linux kernel".

 1. There is a public git repo for ONIE.

-2. A few people have commit privilege to the repo, also known as "maintainers" or "custodians" -- at the moment for ONIE that a few people from Cumulus Networks and a few people from Big Switch.
+2. A few people have commit privilege to the repo, also known as "maintainers" or "custodians" -- at the moment for ONIE that's a few people from Cumulus Networks and a few people from Big Switch.

 3. The entire world has read privilege to the repo.